 D.C.
-Rules 1.1, 1.3(a), and 3.4(f), along with the two D.C. ethics opinions discussed above, are helpful on the issue of information usage but the important principles for which they stand could be set forth more clearly and more authoritatively.
-The Committee accordingly recommends that Rule 1.16 be amended to state expressly that a lawyer may retain copies of a former client's file and that the comment to Rule 1.6 be amended to state expressly that a lawyer is not only permitted, but obligated, to use her growing knowledge of the law on behalf of each successive client.
+Rules 1.1, 1.3(a), and 3.4(f), along with the two D.C. ethics opinions discussed above, are helpful on the issue of information usage but the important principles for which they stand could be enunciated more clearly and authoritatively.
+The Committee accordingly recommends that Rule 1.16 be amended to state expressly that a lawyer may retain copies of a former client's file and that the comment to Rule 1.6 be amended to set out expressly the expectation that a lawyer will use her growing knowledge of the law on behalf of each successive client.